Encinitas Divorce Lawyer

 The grounds for your divorce must stand on one of two principles: An irresolvable issue that has been slowly tearing apart your marriage, or you or your spouse suffering from insanity.
 You can prove insanity by bringing in medical or psychiatric professionals to testify.
 Insanity is applicable if your spouse was insane when you filed and is still insane throughout the proceedings.
 A San Diego divorce lawyer at Boyd Law can help you navigate California divorce requirements.

 California is a community property state, which means that it is a state that automatically divides any joint properly evenly between the two spouses.
 The only property that remains completely under one person’s control is separate property.
 Separate property is anything that you or your spouse obtained prior to the marriage or was a gift or inheritance.

 Spousal and Child Support

-The court decides spousal and child support for each case based on a variety of factors.
-Spousal support is based on the length the marriage, the needs and abilities of each spouse, income, how much each spouse helped the other, and various other factors.
+The court decides on spousal and child support for each case based on a variety of factors.
+Spousal support is based on the length of the marriage, the needs, and abilities of each spouse, income, how much each spouse helped the other, and various other factors.
 Spousal support will continue until the court order is over, one of the spouses dies, or one of the spouses remarries.